Date, Almond and Clementine Christmas Stollen

 Thermomix method for the dough

 Weigh the flour, yeast, mixed spice and butter directly into the Thermomix bowl using the built-in weighing scales.
 Gradually turn the dial to 8 for 30 seconds until the butter is rubbed into the flour and the mixture resembles fine breadcrumbs.
 Add 30g caster sugar, the salt, milk and 1 egg, then press the Pulse button twice.
 Set the timer for 1 minute 30 seconds and press the Dough button.
 Warning: the kneaded dough is meant to be sticky; do not panic!
-Transfer the dough to a lightly greased bowl, cover and leave to prove in a warm place until doubled in size.
-Shape, assemble, second-prove and bake the stollen loaves as per the recipe above.
+Transfer the dough to a lightly greased bowl, cover and leave to rise in a warm place until doubled in size.
+Shape and assemble, leave to rise again (prove) and then bake the stollen loaves as per the recipe above.